ripple/validator-registry-api/README.md

 $ docker-compose up
 ```

-You'll now have validators.ripple.com running on localhost:1337.
+You'll now have validators-registry-api running on localhost:1337.

 Any modifications to the code will require a restart of the webapp container.
 Usually you can ^C and re-run ``docker-compose up webapp``